alexwoolford/alexwoolford.github.io/_posts/2021-05-17-confluent-cloud-to-neo4j-aura.md

                     producer.produce('meetup-member-group-topic', json.dumps(record))
                     producer.flush()

-The stream of events in Confluent Cloud looks like this:
+The script runs for 120 seconds to avoid running up a bill.
+It's not necessary to write billions of nodes to the graph in order to see how the [Neo4j Kafka sink](https://www.confluent.io/hub/neo4j/kafka-connect-neo4j) works.

+We can take a peek at the messages produced to Confluent Cloud using the CLI:

     % ccloud kafka topic consume meetup-member-group-topic --from-beginning Starting Kafka Consumer. ^C or ^D to exit